Gemstones

 While natural pearls are incredibly rare and found by chance, most pearls on the market today are cultured, meaning human intervention initiated the pearl-forming process.

-Japanese pearls, known for high luster and perfectly round shapes; typically, white or cream.
+Akoya pearls- known for high luster and perfectly round shapes; typically, white or cream.
+Typically produced in Japan.

 Pearl is the primary birthstone for June and the traditional gift for 3rd and 30th wedding anniversaries.